GRESB Reporting: Who, What, Why, and How

 While ENERGY STAR offers some insights into property energy performance vs. peers, it stops short of evaluating the entire environmental, social, and governance performance of the assets.
 Over the past few years, a more comprehensive reporting standard, the Global Real Estate Sustainability Benchmark (GRESB), has become more and more popular with real estate companies, funds, investors, and banks.
-In 2016, more than $2.8 trillion in asset value across 66,000 properties benchmarked through GRESB reporting to track and disclose their sustainability performance.
+In 2019, more than $4.1 trillion in gross asset value across 100,000 assets benchmarked through GRESB reporting to track and disclose their sustainability performance.
 Read on to learn more about GRESB, who participates, why you should consider participating, and how to participate in the future.

 What is GRESB Reporting?

 Data is collected at the portfolio level for private property funds and developers, property companies, and direct real estate investors.
-Additionally, GRESB data is used by about 60 pension funds and their fiduciaries, representing more than $7.5 trillion in assets under management.
+Additionally, GRESB data is used by about 100 institutional and financial investors, representing more than $22 trillion in assets under management.

 Top reason to participate: your competitors are participating and pension funds, banks, and institutional investors are requiring GRESB participation in order to attract their money.

 - “To protect shareholder value by evaluating and improving the sustainability performance of real assets (real estate).”